|Riding Style||All Mountain Freestyle|

 Approximate Weight: Feels normal to light

-Flex/Buttering: It medium difficult to butter/flex, but that just means you get to have more pop off of jumps and into turns and such.
+Flex/Buttering: Its medium difficult to butter/flex.
+But that just means you get to have more pop off of jumps and into turns and such.

-On Snow Feel: The Rumble Fish has a very stable feel on snow, the flat camber between the feet helps you to feel stable and confident but you also have the camber under the bindings to keep the board feeling lively.
+On Snow Feel: The Rumble Fish has a very stable feel on snow.
+The flat camber between the feet helps you to feel stable and confident but you also have the camber under the bindings to keep the board feeling lively.
+It has a semi-locked in feel when riding flat based or turning.
+It prefers to ride at medium to higher speeds and gets a little slower to turn at slow speeds.

-Carving: Making carves was fun, it’s not the elbow dragging type carving board but you can definitely lay some trenches if you want.
+Carving: Making carves is fun.
+It’s not the elbow dragging type carving board but you can definitely lay some trenches if you want.

 Speed: It’s a fast board with a sintered base that can hold it’s line when you decide to charge. and it isn’t super chattery like some freestyle specific decks can be.